What You’ll Learn 📊

 time selector

-Within the time overview bar, there is also a cursor available and as a standard, it is located at the left side of white-bordered rectangular.
-If you look carefully at this area, you will see a yellow vertical line and this is a cursor.
+Within the time overview bar, a cursor is also available.
+By default, it is positioned on the left side of the white-bordered rectangle.
+If you look closely, you’ll notice a yellow vertical line—this is the cursor.

 Select a channel for the Overview window

 Click on the overview bar to select it.
-Now you can change the displayed channel - as a standard, it is the first acquired channel.
-To do that simply click on the name of the channel in the channel selector.
-Now in the overview window, a symbolic display of the newly selected channel is displayed:
+You can change the displayed channel—by default, it shows the first acquired channel.
+To change it, simply click on the channel name in the Channel selector.
+A symbolic display of the newly selected channel will appear in the overview window.

-Whatever is displayed in the instruments below, the time overview bar will always show you the whole signal.
-For example, you have selected just a small-time area in the recorder within the whole signal; you get this area marked in the overview bar as it is shown on image 11 - white square.
+No matter what is shown in the instruments below, the time overview bar always displays the full signal.
+For example, if you have selected a small time segment in the Recorder within the full signal, that area will be marked in the overview bar as a white square, as shown in Image 11.

 Time selector

-When you click on the Time selector icon on the right side of the overview bar, the following window will pop-up on the analysis screen.
+Clicking the Time selector icon on the right side of the overview bar will open a pop-up window on the analysis screen.

 Shown time - from a drop-down list in right field hours, minutes or seconds time unit can be selected